SlashNetUA/EnterpriseScrolls/programming/is-basic/man_cs-display.md

 `DISPLAY £chan:AT a FROM b TO c`

 Defines a window to display a segment of a text or graphics video page.
-Screen-row 'a' is the position where the top line of the segment will be placed.
-Parameters 'b' and 'c' are character-rows on the page which is to be displayed, and define the top and bottom lines of the segment.
+Screen-row '**a**' is the position where the top line of the segment will be placed.
+Parameters '**b**' and '**c**' are character-rows on the page which is to be displayed, and define the top and bottom lines of the segment.
 The numbering of character-rows follows the conventions for text, whether the page displayed is text or graphics.
 See [PRINT](man_cs-print.md).

 # DISPLAY GRAPHICS